Half-Life (series): Decay

 The third expansion for Half-Life was Decay.
 The game was again developed by Gearbox and published by Sierra.
-However, unlike previous games, Decay is only available with the PlayStation 2 version of Half-Life.
+However, unlike previous games, Decay was released exclusively with the PlayStation 2 version of Half-Life.
 Decay is unique within the Half-Life series as the only cooperative game—two players must work together to progress through the game.
 Decay focuses on two of Freeman's colleagues, Gina Cross and Colette Green, as the two work with other scientists to counter the effects of the dimensional rift and ultimately attempt to close it.

 Released on November 14, 2001, Decay received a weak but overall positive reception from critics, many reviewers stating that it was fun to play through with a friend, but that the game's more puzzle-oriented gameplay detracted from the overall experience.
 An unofficial Windows port was released in September 2008.

 Half-Life 2

 On November 16, 2004, Valve released Half-Life 2.
-The game had a six-year development cycle, which saw several delays and the leak of the game's source code.
+The game had a six-year development cycle, which saw several delays and the leak of the game's source code in October, 2003.
 Half-Life 2 returns the player to the role of Gordon Freeman.
 Set twenty years after the original game, Earth has been occupied by the Combine, a transdimensional race that exploited the events of the first game to invade.
 The G-Man inserts Freeman into City 17 in Eastern Europe to combat the Combine occupation.
-Half-Life 2 garnered near-unanimous positive reviews and received critical acclaim much like its predecessor, winning over 35 Game of the Year awards for 2004.
-Considered one of the greatest video games of all time, the game has been critically praised for its advances in computer animation, sound, narration, computer graphics, artificial intelligence and physics.
+Considered one of the greatest video games of all time, Half-Life 2 was praised for its advances in computer animation, sound, narration, computer graphics, artificial intelligence and physics, and won more than 35 Game of the Year awards.
 Half-Life 2 was the first game to use Valve's Steam content delivery system, a system that eventually led to Valve falling out with publisher Sierra Entertainment.

 Lost Coast

-On October 27, 2005, Valve released Lost Coast, a short, playable tech demo demonstrating high-dynamic-range rendering.
-Consisting of a single map, Lost Coast was based on a cut segment of Half-Life 2.
+On October 27, 2005, Valve released Lost Coast, an additional level demonstrating high-dynamic-range rendering (HDR).
+Consisting of a single map, Lost Coast is based on a cut segment of Half-Life 2.
 The player, as Freeman, climbs a cliff to destroy a Combine artillery launcher in a monastery.